javers/javers.github.io/documentation/jql-examples/index.md

 Author filter is an optional parameter for all queries.
 It allows you to find changes (or snapshots) persisted by a particular author.

-In the example snapshots are committed alternately by Jim and Pam.
+In the example, objects are committed by turns by Jim and Pam.
-Then we retrieve only the changes introduced by Pam.
+Then we retrieve only the changes committed by Pam.

 ```groovy
 def "should query for changes (and snapshots) with author filter"() {